tomoya-sasaki/Tips/R/tidyverse.md

 	map2(colnames, ~.x %>% mutate(id = .y))
 ```

-## Use tidyverse functionw to each dataframe in a list
+## Use tidyverse functions to each dataframe in a list

 ```